 - How to switch between the different menu sets.

 - How to use keyboard hotkeys.

 - How to access option dialog boxes from menus.

 - How to tear off menus.

 - The difference between tools and actions.

 - How to use pop-up help to identify buttons.

 - How to identify a change in the cursor denoting right-click menus.

 - How to expand and contract button sets.

 - How to open and save scene files.

 - How to show and hide the different interface elements.

 - How to use the Shelf.

 - How to add and delete items from a Shelf.

 - How to use parameters in the Channel Box.

 - How to use the Layer Editor.

 - How to work with the animation controls.

-- How to use the Command and Help Lines.

-- How to select and transform objects using the Toolbox tools.

-- How to add soft modifications to objects with the Soft Modification tool.

-- How to switch between the different layouts. - How to use and customize the marking menus and the Hotbox.
+- How to use the Command and Help Lines. - How to select and transform objects using the Toolbox tools. - How to switch between the different layouts. - How to use and customize the marking menus and the Hotbox.